Security policy

 Sender controls

-Transactional API keys can be scoped, rotated, revoked, and tied to domain-level sending policy.
+Transactional API keys can be scoped, rotated, revoked, logged, and limited by tenant and domain reputation policy.

 Abuse controls